dojo/docs/dojox/av/widget.rst

 Introduction
 ============

-This package includes a PlayButton, VoumeButton, ProgressSlider, Status container, and the Player container.
-These widgets were built primarilly for use with dojox.av.FLVideo, but could also be used to create plyers of other media types, including dojox.av.FLAudio.
+This package includes a PlayButton, VolumeButton, ProgressSlider, Status container, and the Player container.
+These widgets were built primarily for use with dojox.av.FLVideo, but could also be used to create players of other media types, including dojox.av.FLAudio.

 =====
 Usage
 =====

-TODO: how to use the component/class/method

 .. code-block :: javascript
  :linenos: